adelolmo/heroscribe/README.md

     gbp buildpackage --no-sign --git-ignore-branch --git-ignore-new

-This will create the debian package in the parent directory. e.g: `../heroscribe-enhanced-skull_1.7_all.deb`
+This will create the debian package in the parent directory. e.g: `../heroscribe-enhanced-skull_1.9_all.deb`

-## Running HeroScribe

-### Zip bundle

-Unzip the bundle and run

-    java -jar heroscribe-enhanced-skull.jar

-Postscript is required for high quality PDF generation.

-### Debian package

-Install the debian package in your system

-    # apt-get install default-jre-headless ghostscript
-    # dpkg -i ../heroscribe-enhanced-skull_1.7_all.deb

-In your desktop, go to _Applications -> Graphics -> Heroscribe Enhanced Skull_

 ## Links